 Insulated

-As the name implies, jackets in this category have insulation stuffed in between their outer shell and inner lining to keep you warm on the hill.
-The vast majority of models use synthetic fill thanks to its affordable nature and ability to continue insulating even when wet (unlike goose or duck down).
-This style of jacket is particularly valuable for those who run cold or live in frigid regions like the Northeast of the United States or in high elevations in the Rocky Mountains.
-That said, on mild days or for those who like to hike, overheating can be an issue (a shell jacket is best for these circumstances).
-Some of our favorite insulated snowboard models include Burton's [ak] Swash Gore-Tex 2L and women's Embark, Patagonia’s Insulated Powder Town, Flylow Gear’s Albert and women's Avery, and Burton’s Covert and women's Lelah.
+As the name suggests, these jackets incorporate insulation between the outer shell and inner lining to provide extra warmth on the slopes.
+Most models use synthetic insulation because it’s cost-effective and continues to insulate even when wet (unlike down).
+Insulated jackets are particularly useful for riders who run cold or frequent colder regions like the Northeast or high-elevation areas in the Rockies.
+However, they can lead to overheating on mild days or during hikes, making a shell a better option for those scenarios.
+Some of our favorite insulated snowboard jackets include the Burton [ak] Swash Gore-Tex 2L and women's Embark, Patagonia’s Insulated Powder Town, Flylow Gear’s Albert and women's Avery.

 Resort snowboarding in the insulated Flylow Avery jacket